PRK, LASEK, LASIK, SMILE… What do they all mean?

 LASIK: A doorway to the stroma

-In LASIK, a small flap is created in the epithelium and simply folded back to expose the bed of the cornea.
-After the set amount of stromal tissue is removed, the flap is returned to its original position.
-The natural processes of the eye immediately get to work sealing the edges of the flap, and thus patients spend much less time in recovery.
+In LASIK, a flap is created that includes the epithelium and a small part of the stroma.
+This is folded back to expose the stromal layer.
+After removing the set amount of stromal tissue, the flap is returned to its original position.
+The natural processes of the eye immediately get to work with the epithelium sealing the edges of the flap overnight.
+The rest of the epithelial layer is unaffected, so the recovery time is much faster than PRK or LASEK.

 SMILE: A more subtle approach